S. G. Ball Cup: Clubs

-Previous teams that participated in the SG Ball Cup include: Gold Coast (2008–09), Newtown (1970s, early 1980s & 2009), Western Sydney Academy of Sport (2007–17).
+Previous teams that participated in the SG Ball Cup include: Gold Coast (2008–09), Newtown (1970s, early 1980s & 2009), and the Western Sydney Academy of Sport (2007–17).

+Eastern Suburbs changed their name to Sydney City and then Sydney.

+Central Coast and Sydney both compete as the Roosters.
+Typically, Sydney compete in navy blue jerseys with red and white chevrons, whilst the Central Coast compete in white jerseys with red and navy blue chevrons.

 Melbourne Storm competed in the S.G.
 Ball Cup from 2009 to 2014, did not compete from 2015 to 2018, and competed as the Victoria Thunderbolts from 2020 to 2022.
 The club returned as the Melbourne Storm from the 2023 season.